HEALTHINF 2009 Abstracts

 Authors:

-Paula Prata, Carla Verônica Machado Marques, Cleonice Weber, Mariana Souza and Carlo E. Tolla de Oliveira
+Paula Prata, Carla Verônica Machado Marques, Cleonice Weber, Mariana Souza and Carlo Emmanoel Tolla de Oliveira

 Abstract: Some children require special education due impairment from deafness, blindness, abuse or mental disabilities.
 This necessity must be carefully tracked, early and throughout their lives so to provide assistance at critical life stages.
 An integrated education can largely benefit from a consistent architecture, where many specific needs are catered for, while maintaining a fair base of commonalities.
 This work describes a meta-architecture which has been employed to develop several neuropedagogical portals.
 This architecture offers fine grained neuroinformatic data acquisition and processing, online educational game development support with neuropsychological profiling.
 Neuropedagogical education offers a scientific approach to the development of leaning abilities and the proposed architecture encompasses a guide to achieve metacognitive design as an important asset in the installation of a rule-forming epistemic mind.